spmedia/PhishingSecLists/attribution.md

 # Attribution Requirements

-When using this crypto scam URL threat intelligence feed in your products, services, or research, you must include the following attribution:
+When using this fuzzing list in your products, services, or research, you must include the following attribution:

-"This product includes crypto scam threat intelligence data compiled by Edmond Major III."
+"This product includes data compiled by Edmond Major III."

 ## Placement of Attribution